Build A T-14

 1 - pulley as described below plus the mounting brackets.

-Enough concrete to fill the hole you will have to dig.
+Enough concrete to fill the hole you will have to dig for the pipe.

 Obvious things such as paint brushes, tape, etc.